ibm-cloud-docs/vmwaresolutions/archiref/htdc-hpcs/htdc-hpcs-system-context.md

 The system context diagram identifies the following actors:

-* IBM Cloud administrator - The IBM Cloud administrator is responsible for assign access to the IBM Cloud account, and is required to configure the Service ID to enable access to Hyper Protect Crypto Services from HyTrust DataControl.
+* {{site.data.keyword.cloud}} administrator - The {{site.data.keyword.cloud_notm}} administrator is responsible for assign access to the {{site.data.keyword.cloud_notm}} account, and is required to configure the Service ID to enable access to Hyper Protect Crypto Services from HyTrust DataControl.
 * VMware administrator - The VMware administrator is responsible for the ongoing configuration and maintenance of the VMware environment.
 * IBM HPCS administrators - The following are the roles that Hyper Protect Crypto Services supports.
     * Crypto unit administrator - Issue commands to the crypto units.
 Multiple administrators can be added to one crypto unit to increase security.
 Each administrator owns one private signature key for identity authentication.